Cluster and Node Management

 To create a cluster, the logged-in user must be a system-level user.

-For Foundation (LTS) clusters, if the system is configured with a single-cluster configuration, when you add a second Foundation cluster, the system automatically changes to a multi-cluster configuration.
+For Foundation clusters, if the system is configured with a single-cluster configuration, when you add a second Foundation cluster, the system automatically changes to a multi-cluster configuration.
 This change is irreversible and requires a full system restart to fully take effect.

 Syntax